Geibikei Gorge

 ▶Origin of the Name

-▶The Creator of Geibikei
+▶The Man Behind Geibikei

-▸Was Geibikei Hidden for a Long Time?
+▸Was Geibikei hidden for a long time?

-▸A Village of Refugees from Hiraizumi?
+▸A settlement of refugees from Hiraizumi?

-▸Why is the Bow of the Boat Flat?
+▸Why is the bow of the boat flat?

 #Superb view/Scenic spot #Waterfalls, valleys, limestone caves #Sightseeing boat/vehicle